Skip to Content

 • Preheat the oven to 350°F.

-Save the leftover carcass and unwanted pieces for making turkey broth.
+You can save the leftover carcass and unwanted pieces for making turkey broth.

 Recipe Notes: